kylep/kytrade/bin/scenarios/002-IndexETFWithBondETF/README.md

 SPY or QQQ or whatever would also be interesting.
 Notably *not* being tested is the leveraged "hedge-fundies excellent adventure" scenario, as it will be tested in its own scenario.

+This scenario dips its toes into [Modern Portfolio Theory](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) by comparing a portfolio w/ two holdings.
+One is non-correlated and the other is somewhat inversely correlated.

-An initial investment of $100,000 will be invested.
+An initial investment of $100,000 is invested.

-The first set of experiments will set up 3 baselines with buy and hold, then compare quarterly rebalancing against them.
+The first set of experiments set up 3 baselines with buy and hold, then compare quarterly rebalancing against them.

  - S002-100.VTI-BAH: 100% VTI Buy and Hold